govdelivery/govdelivery-tms-ruby/README.md

 'Evolution'.
 In order to not clash with the mail client, (or anything else) a prefix is added to all of our internal packages.

+If you need to inspect or modify the packaging process, it is controlled by

+* `Makefile`
+* `gd-xact.spec.in`

+`gd-xact.spec` is required for koji, and is filled out by the `Makefile` using the spec.in file as a template.

 IPAWS Setup
 ===============